 Thread a grounding screw through the threaded hole on the back of the junction box.
-The grounding screw grounds the junction box—returns excess electrical current safely to the ground—in the event of a short circuit.
+The grounding screw grounds (returns excess electrical current safely to the ground) the junction box in the event of a short circuit.

-Strip approximately six inches of the outer plastic sheathing from the end of the wires you’re splicing together.
-A utility knife is ideal for slicing and cutting away the outer insulation.
+Strip approximately 6 inches of the outer plastic sheathing from the end of the wires you’re splicing together.
+A utility knife is ideal for slicing and cutting away the outer insulation, or you can use wire cutters.
 Remove the protective paper wrapping surrounding the insulated wires and ground wire.